 Notaries administer oaths and affirmations, serving as official representatives authorized to affirm the truthfulness of statements in affidavits and legal testimonies.
 This process involves a solemn promise, empowering the notary to administer legally binding oaths in court proceedings or depositions.

-They are responsible for attesting to the execution of a wide range of documents, including contracts, deeds, and power of attorney.
-By witnessing signatures on such documents, they ensure compliance with legal formalities, protecting against unauthorized signings and ensuring the document’s enforceability.
+They are responsible for attesting to the execution of a wide range of documents, including contracts, deeds, and powers of attorney.
+By witnessing signatures on such documents, they ensure compliance with legal formalities, protect against unauthorized signings, and ensure the document’s enforceability.

 In Florida, while maintaining a notarial journal isn’t required, it’s strongly recommended.
 A journal provides a detailed record of each notarial act with entries like date, type of act, and parties involved.
 This recordkeeping enhances accountability and offers protection against disputes or claims of misconduct.